 Best Hotel in Hornstull: Hotel Hellstens Malmgard

 This colourful and comfortable hotel is one of the best places in Stockholm to stay in.
-It is close to well-known attractions, like Folkoperan, and the sights of Gamla Stan are just a short metro ride away.
+It is close to well-known attractions, like Folkoperan, and the sights of Old Town are just a short metro ride away.
 This hotel has stylish rooms with modern amenities, free wifi, and an in-house café.

 - Drink cheap beers at Pub Klosters.